 - PSCs can be up to 1000x thinner

-- PSCs can be applied to most any surface
+- PSCs can be applied to almost and smooth surface

-- PSCs are more efficient in low and variable light
+- PSC efficiency is high in low and variable light

 - PSCs have higher cell voltage and better spectral absorption